 Figure 6.25.4-1: Procedure for UE mobility analytics provided to NF/AF

 1a.
-To obtain the SUPI list and their related mobility analytics, e.g. user location and time slot, who currently stays in Source Area of Interest and once stayed in Target Area of Interest in target period, the NF sends an Analytics subscription or request (Analytics ID = UE mobility, Analytics Filter information = Source Area of Interest, Target Area of Interest, Analytics Reporting information = Analytics target period) directly to the NWDAF1 serving the Source Area of Interest by Nnwdaf_AnalyticsSubscription_Subscribe or Nnwdaf_AnalyticsInfo_Request.
+To obtain the SUPI list and their related mobility analytics, e.g. user location and time slot, who currently stays in Source Area of Interest and once stayed in Target Area of Interest(s) in target period(s) or not stayed in Target Area of Interest(s) in target period(s) , the NF/AF sends: